 Of course, the credit card companies decide what they want front and center in terms of visibility, but we’ve always encouraged consumers to read the fine print.
 Consumer Affairs is reporting on a new survey that sought to find out just what those consumers think of the way information is presented.
 Here’s what it discovered.

 The study focused on ten of the most recognized credit cards and their respective offers.
 Using each of the card’s websites, it took an in-depth look at variables that include rewards programs, intro APR rates, other financial benefits (such as promotional cash back programs), the fees associated with the offers and APRs.

 The goal was to find out how visible these details were on the website and how hard one had to search to find that information.
-The credit cards included in the study were Capital One, Bank of America, Chase, U.S. Bank, Wells Fargo, HSBC/Orchard Bank, USAA, Discover, Citi and American Express.
+The credit cards included in the study were Bank One, Bank of America, Chase, U.S. Bank, Wells Fargo, USAA, Discover, Citi and American Express.

 In terms of ranking, Discover and Citi both fell four points, adding another surprise to the survey.
 Despite the improvements, the survey says information regarding rewards redemption, balance transfer guidelines and other important details resulted in “deficiencies across the board”.
 What’s being referred to as “ambiguous language” in the survey has declined, though it’s still found in most of the credit card offers.
 Finally, the report says the most visible information was that related to annual fees, customer service contact information and the perks of various rewards programs.

 While online safety has improved over the years and the odds of you landing on a fraudster’s website, believing it’s the legitimate credit card site, are significantly lower than in years past, there are still things consumers should look out for when applying online.
 First, any credit card offers you receive via email and are interested in researching should never be done so by clicking the links in the email.